ronnix/oneid/README.rst

     $ namecoind name_update id/<username> '<json-value>'

-Please note that names expire after 36,000 blocks (~250 days), so you'll need to update it periodically to reset the expiration time.
+Please note that a name expire after 36,000 blocks (~250 days), so you'll need to update it periodically to reset the expiration time.